semihalev/log/README.md

 INFO[06-17|21:58:10] connection open                          module=app/server raddr=10.0.0.1
 ```

-## Breaking API Changes
-The following commits broke API stability.
-This reference is intended to help you understand the consequences of updating to a newer version
-of log15.

-- 57a084d014d4150152b19e4e531399a7145d1540 - Added a `Get()` method to the `Logger` interface to retrieve the current handler
-- 93404652ee366648fa622b64d1e2b67d75a3094a - `Record` field `Call` changed to `stack.Call` with switch to `github.com/go-stack/stack`
-- a5e7613673c73281f58e15a87d2cf0cf111e8152 - Restored `syslog.Priority` argument to the `SyslogXxx` handler constructors

 ## FAQ

 ### The varargs style is brittle and error prone!
 Can I have type safety please?